WSSCreativeDepartment/SteemShutter-with-MemeMaker/README.md

 ### Filters
 When you make a photo, you can edit them using CG Filters.
 I you can add a filter over a filter and get completely new effects.
 Save your photo to your iPhone's photo library.

+### Cropping
+Now you can crop your images by pinch gesture using two fingers.
+It is only possible for photos taken with SteemShutter.

 SteemShutter by @dumar022
 Button design: @svarozich
 Steemit.com